-The American Association of Colleges of Nursing (AACN) is the national voice for academic nursing education.
+The American Association of Colleges of Nursing (AACN) is the national voice for academic nursing.
 AACN works to establish quality standards for nursing education; assists schools in implementing those standards; influences the nursing profession to improve health care; and promotes public support for professional nursing education, research, and practice.

-From an original 121 member institutions in 1969, AACN today represents 814 member schools of nursing at public and private universities nationwide.
+From an original 121 member institutions in 1969, AACN today represents 865 member schools of nursing at public and private universities nationwide.
 These schools offer a mix of baccalaureate, graduate, and post-graduate programs.
 The dean or chief nurse administrator serves as the representative to AACN, though the association serves the entire academic enterprise, including faculty, administrative staff, and students.
 AACN maintains seven Leadership Networks for nursing school faculty and staff involved in instructional development, research, organizational leadership, faculty practice, business operations, graduate student recruitment, and communications/development.
 Each network hosts an annual meeting for participating members.
+See membership brochure for additional information and how to join.

 Curriculum Standards: Using a national consensus-based process, AACN has led the development of a series of Essentials documents that outline competency expectations for graduates of baccalaureate, master’s, and Doctor of Nursing Practice (DNP) programs.
 Using these documents, schools of nursing are able to ensure they adhere to the highest standards for their educational programs and meet accreditation guidelines.
 AACN also has published quality indicators for research-focused doctoral programs, a white paper on the Clinical Nurse Leader, and guidelines defining the essential clinical resources for nursing education, research, and faculty practice.